BUPTAntiRiver/vaults/default/bupt/OS/Operating System Crash Course.md

 ### Unix File Systems (FFS)
 #### File Attributes
-We have multi-level index in FFS,
+We have multi-level index in FFS, which can be represented as